 You can drive the route from Alice Springs to Adelaide or you can start in Adelaide and do the route in reverse.
 After landing a great housesit in Adelaide for a month through Trusted House Sitters, we took a flight to Alice Springs to begin our campervan journey through the outback all the way back to Adelaide.
 The flight itself over the Red Centre was absolutely stunning and got us even more excited to get behind the wheel and start our outback adventure.

-Key Details of Our Trip
+Key Details Of Our Trip Driving From Alice Springs To Adelaide

 - Duration: 10 Days